AntelopeIO/devdocs/docs/GeneratingDocuments.md

 - **Static Markdown** - You will find these under source control under `i18n` directory as static markdown files
 - **React Templates** - The React template will have strings wrapped with `<Translate>` tags.

-The full path the to `i18n` folder, is found under the current *devdocs* reposiory.
+The full path the to `i18n` folder, is found under the current *docsgen* reposiory.
-`devdocs/web/docusarus/i18n`
+`docsgen/web/docusarus/i18n`

 ## Updating Content ##
-When changing content under the `devdocs/web` folder make sure to check for localized versions.
+When changing content under the `docsgen/web` folder make sure to check for localized versions.
 You will find those versions under `i18n/xx/docusaurus-plugin-content-docs/current`.
 For example when you change `api-listing.md` you must also change `i18n/zh/docusaurus-plugin-content-docs/current/api-listing.md` and change `i18n/ko/docusaurus-plugin-content-docs/current/api-listing.md`.

 ## Running local site ##
 You can run Docusaurus locally to debug.
 Cd to `/path/build_root/devdocs` and your port may differ.
 Note this won't pick up the files under references.